-- Expect complete jungle isolation without contact with the outside world. - Uncomfortable nights in the middle of the Amazon. - Hikes through the unexplored Amazon jungle territories. - Physical and mental stress. - Challenges and unexpected encounters. - Survival in complete isolation with just nature as our own and unique companion. - Hikes and many other activities with inclement weather and on different difficult jungle terrain. - Crossing of rivers, streams, and swamps. - Continue hiking when navigation by water is not possible. - Build floating devices when hiking is not possible (logs, canoes, and rafts). - Hike for several hours, days, and weeks to achieve destinations. - Build your own animal traps to catch food. - Fix your own primitive strings and hooks to fish. - Hunt what's necessary for your own survival. - Find your own drinkable water from natural sources (vines, underground, etc.) - Find the best wood to build a fire when needed. - Find the best tree barks to make strong natural rope for multiple purposes. - Build your own primitive shelters at ground and tree level. - Identify animal footprints and tracks. - Fix and cook what you catch after every fishing and hunting event. - Use all the natural resources the best you can to your own advantage. - Nomadic overnight stays in different parts of the jungle during the entire expedition.
+- Expect complete jungle isolation without contact with the outside world. - Uncomfortable nights in the middle of the Amazon. - Hikes through the unexplored Amazon jungle territories. - Physical and mental stress. - Challenges and unexpected encounters. - Survival in complete isolation with just nature as our own and unique companion. - Hikes and many other activities with inclement weather and on different difficult jungle terrain. - Crossing of rivers, streams, and swamps. - Continue hiking when navigation by water is not possible. - Build floating devices when hiking is not possible (logs, canoes, and rafts). - Hike for several hours, days, and weeks to achieve destinations. - Build your own animal traps to catch food. - Fix your own primitive strings and hooks to fish. - Hunt what's necessary for your own survival. - Find your own drinkable water from natural sources (vines, underground, etc.) - Find the best wood to build a fire when needed. - Find the best tree barks to make strong natural rope for multiple purposes. - Build your own primitive shelters at ground and tree level. - Identify animal footprints and tracks. - Fix and cook what you catch after every fishing and hunting event. - Use all the natural resources the best you can to your own advantage. - (Additional Service Upon Request) Grandfather and Master of Master Plants with Master Shamans -Search, extraction, preparation, ceremonies, and consumption of Ayahuasca The Last 3 - 7 Days of the Expedition. - Nomadic overnight stays in different parts of the jungle during the entire expedition.